-The mission of TACD is: Helping Soil Conservation Districts conserve and enhance the natural resources of Tennessee through education, leadership and advocacy.
+The mission of TACD is: Helping Soil & Water Conservation Districts conserve and enhance the natural resources of Tennessee through education, leadership and advocacy.

 Some of the objectives of TACD are:

-- To advance the programs of Soil Conservation Districts;
+- To advance the programs of Soil & Water Conservation Districts

-- To promote the welfare of the people of Tennessee through the work of Soil Conservation Districts;
+- To promote the welfare of the people of Tennessee through the work of Soil & Water Conservation Districts

-- To develop citizen participation and leadership in the affairs of Soil Conservation Districts;
+- To develop citizen participation and leadership in the affairs of Soil & Water Conservation Districts

-- To encourage the exchange of information and promote cooperation among Districts;
+- To encourage the exchange of information and promote cooperation among Soil & Water Conservation Districts

-- To promote effective organization and management of Soil Conservation Districts; and
+- To promote effective organization and management of Soil& Water Conservation Districts; and

 - To develop and recommend legislative proposals as needed to promote and enhance the conservation of Tennessee's soil and water resources.

-TACD encourages every SCD supervisor, SCD employee, state and federal employees, interested landowners and other professionals to actively participate in TACD programs and initiatives to expand their ability to protect Tennessee's abundant natural resources through the local Soil Conservation District and to assist in making our Association even more successful in the future.
+TACD encourages every SWCD supervisor, SWCD employee, state and federal employees, interested landowners and other professionals to actively participate in TACD programs and initiatives to expand their ability to protect Tennessee's abundant natural resources through the local Soil & Water Conservation District and to assist in making our Association even more successful in the future.

 *Information found on the Tennessee Association of Conservation Districts website www.tnacd.org